Fastest-Coder-First/Dev_Hackathon/README.md

 # How Github copilot Helped scenarios but not implemented due to limited development knowedge

-1.Git hub suggested enable logging instead of print 2.Suggested redis based cache mechanism whenasked for performance enhancement
+1. Git hub suggested enable logging instead of print
+2. Suggested redis based cache mechanism whenasked for performance enhancement

  # How to run